BillJr99/Ursinus-CS474/_pages/ProgrammingAssignments/asmt-autogenai.md

       beginning: The code solution is functional but lacks complexity and shows minimal customization.
       progressing: The code solution is well-implemented with good functionality and some level of customization.
       proficient: The code solution is excellently implemented, showing high functionality, customization, and innovation.
+    - weight: 20
+      description: Human-Centric Design
+      preemerging: A trivial application of the modality is provided without regard to proper signifiers or affordances to facilitate human interaction
+      beginning: Some consideration is given to the manner by which the modality is incorporated into the program, but it is not clear at all times to the user what to do and how to interact
+      progressing: The user is able to interact with the program using the modality in most cases, with a few minor ambiguities that could be identified through additional testing
+      proficient: The user experience is enhanced by the use of the modality
+    - weight: 20
+      description: Design Report
+      preemerging: No design report is included
+      beginning: A design report is included that describes the approach taken to solving the problem and incorporating the modality in a trivial way
+      progressing: A design report is included that describes the approach taken to solving the problem and incorporating the modality in a manner that carefully considers the problem from the perspective of one stakeholder
+      proficient: A design report is included that describes the approach taken to solving the problem and incorporating the modality through documented discussions and test cases with a variety of stakeholders
     - weight: 15
       description: Reflective Write-Up on Personalization and Usability
       preemerging: Reflective write-up lacks insight into personalization and usability aspects of the solution.